After Hours Answering Service for Restoration Companies.

 How does this compare to Always Answer or AnswerForce?

-Those are monthly subscriptions: $400–$800/month plus per-minute on storm nights.
+Those are monthly subscriptions, plus per-minute on storm nights.
 Cancel and coverage stops.
-Pulp builds the rig once for $2,000 fixed and hands you the source.
-The rig keeps dispatching after the invoice is paid.
+Pulp builds the rig once, scoped to your shop, and hands you the source.
+The rig keeps dispatching after the invoice is paid — keep us on a managed plan to tune it if you want.

 § 05Related builds.